jbritain/yoink/README.md

       - IP=192.168.1.123 # the target's IP address
       - PORT=8080 # port to run on
       - PASSWORD=pleasechangeme # password required to access yoink, leave blank if you do not need authentication
+      - STATUS_INTERVAL=5000 # how often the frontend pings to request server status, in ms
+      - ONLINE_TIMOUT=30000 # how long before it is decided the server did not respond to the WOL ping.
+Has no actual effect, only means the status returns to 'offline' sooner
     # - TOKEN_KEY=7%ocK!w"GS1au4EKg;o9 # ONLY SET THIS IF YOU DO NOT WANT RESTARTING YOINK TO INVALIDATE SESSION TOKENS.
-I RECOMMEND YOU LEAVE IT BLANK
+I RECOMMEND YOU DO NOT SET THIS VALUE.
+IF YOU DO SET IT, DO NOT SHARE IT WITH ANYONE AS IT CAN BE USED TO REVERSE ENGINEER THE PASSWORD
 ```

 ### With Node.js